 German-Italian Military Solidarity Pin (silver) (Item WAF 7-3; I-FAS 3-6)

-DESCRIPTION: This is a really nicely designed pin by Herr F. Schnell.
+DESCRIPTION: This is a really nicely designed pin.
 See “About Our Rings and Silver Insignia” on our home page.
-This was something designed by Schnell and its eventual destination according to his son was to be an insignia of the Italian Waffen-SS.
+This was something designed for the unit, and its eventual destination was to be an insignia of the Italian Waffen-SS.
 The predominate themes are the fasces of Rome and the Roman legion swords known as the “Gladius.”
 In the center is the Hakenkreuz, or swastika.
 The other Germanic addition is the oak leaves that form a background for the design.
 The insignia is made of heavy ‘800’ silver and is so marked.
 It measures about 2 inches long by 1 inch high.
 This is a great and rare WII insignia.

 Silver SS Eagle and Skull Set